mariofusco/quarkus-agentic-ai/README.md

 To demonstrate how this could work this [second example](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/parallelization) has the purpose of suggesting a plan for a nice evening with a specific mood combining a movie and a meal that match that mood.
 The [rest endpoint](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/parallelization/EveningPlannerResource.java) achieving this goal calls 2 LLMs in parallel.
 The [first LLM](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/parallelization/MovieExpert.java) is a movie expert required to provide 3 titles of movies matching the given mood, while the [second one](https://github.com/mariofusco/quarkus-agentic-ai/blob/main/src/main/java/org/agenticai/parallelization/FoodExpert.java) is asked to do something similar providing 3 meals.
 When these LLM calls terminate the resulting 2 lists of 3 items each are aggregated to create a list of 3 amazing evening plans with a suggested movie and meal each.

-For instance calling asking to that endpoint to provide evening plans for a romantic mood:
+For instance asking that endpoint to provide evening plans for a romantic mood:

 http://localhost:8080/evening/mood/romantic